Age of Consent Laws Across the US (Is It Illegal to Date a Minor?)

 Fines can vary based on the age difference between the parties involved:

-In Texas, engaging in statutory rape is classified as a second-degree felony, carrying severe consequences upon conviction:
+In Texas, statutory rape is a second-degree felony.
+A conviction carries severe consequences:

-In addition to criminal penalties, sexual intercourse with a minor can have social and personal consequences.
+Besides criminal penalties, sex with a minor can have social and personal costs.
 You could face social stigma, loss of employment, and damage to your reputation.

 Related Article: What if a Minor Lies About Their Age Online?